 Newborns whose addition to the household membership will increase the Monthly Contribution amount will be included within the household membership retroactive to the date of birth as long as the Member notifies Zion Health to add the child to the membership no later than 30 days after birth.
 Otherwise the effective membership date will be no earlier than the date of notification to Zion Health.

 Adopted, unmarried children are considered members of the household the same as biological children.
-Any physical conditions of which the adopting parents are aware of for the adopted child prior to the legal adoption are considered Pre-Existing Conditions and not shareable.
+Any physical conditions of which the adopting parents are aware of for the adopted child prior to the legal adoption are considered pre-existing conditions and not shareable for the first year of membership as with any other member.
+Please see our section on pre-existing conditions to learn more about our phase-in period.

 Grandchildren may be included as part of their grandparent’s membership if they meet all the following criteria.